Ayana-Inria/HypergraphPercol_K2/README.md

 Please refer to the notebook for detailed instructions on downloading and preprocessing each dataset before running the algorithm.

 ## Citation
-If you use this repository, please cite it
+If you use the code in this repository, please cite it:

 > Louis Hauseux (2025). *HypergraphPercol K2: Reference implementation for K=2 higher-order Single-Linkage*. https://github.com/Ayana-Inria/HypergraphPercol_K2, gitHub repository.